 Add These Core Exercises for Women to Your Yoga Workout Routine!!!
 Many of them appear in our super-popular “Core on the Floor” Class!!!

 Whether you’re new to core exercises or ready to take your core workout to the next level, these exercises are great for an at-home fitness routine.

-Just fifteen minutes a day can make a huge difference!
+Just 10 minutes a day can make a huge difference!
 You’ll be well on your way to achieving your health and fitness goals.